 Consider creating classes that encapsulate integers and that detect or avoid wraparound errors.

 Consider creating classes that explicitly allow wrap-around behaviour.

+Ensure that you know the type that auto will generate, and resist using it for the predefined types.

 Document code that appears convoluted but has been created to avoid wrapping.